 Trying to put the pieces together, I looked here in the blog and, as the Mania was ascending, I had written about my utter horror and distress about the Middle East.
 Clearly, it affected me deeply considering the amount of money I donated very soon after writing those posts.
 There is no way I could say, “I wish I had the money back,” but I still wince seeing how much I sent out.

 I’ve been trying to figure out a way to not have that happen again.
 As far as I know, I didn’t tell a soul I had done it.
 If I had, maybe someone could have questioned me?
 I have zero recollection of spending anything during that time.
-I don’t have a real life lover or anyone to watch over my finances (which Zack used to do).
+I don’t have anyone to watch over my finances (which Zack used to do).
 I don’t have credit cards, but spent everything I had plus more I had in the bank, so can’t even cut up cards to try and save myself from me.

 I’m lost.
 Maybe someone will have some good ideas for not having that happen again?